 - Preheat the oven to 350 degrees F. and oil an 8 inch oven casserole dish or pie plate.

-- Drain the artichokes and pat dry, then line your prepared casserole with the slices, overlapping so they fit in a single layer.
+- Cut the blanched artichokes into slices, then line your prepared casserole with the slices, overlapping so they fit in a single layer.

-- Spread over them the garlic and parsley.
+- Spread the garlic and parsley over the artichokes.

 - Add salt and pepper and drizzle with 3 tbs. of the oil and the wine.